Traveling with Teens - Less Angst, More ThanksTeens,travel,Night Life, Travel agent,teen travel, drinking age,law,travel consultant

 Where to Go

 Now that you have a better grasp on how to peacefully coexist with your teens while on vacation, the next logical question is where to take them?
-A question like that is best directed at a travel agent, for they know of many places that cater to the entertainment and cultural needs of all ages.
+A question like that is best directed at a travel advisor, for they know of many places that cater to the entertainment and cultural needs of all ages.

-Travel agents recommend cruises as a great option for families, where teens often bond with others their age on board and enjoy a great amount of space and freedom.
+Travel advisors recommend cruises as a great option for families, where teens often bond with others their age on board and enjoy a great amount of space and freedom.
 Ski holidays also come highly recommended, even though your teen will most likely choose to snowboard, for most resorts have special programs designed just for their age group.

-"Family adventures" are a travel agent specialty, where you'll enjoy guided, multi-sport tours in amazing locales.
+"Family adventures" are a travel advisor specialty, where you'll enjoy guided, multi-sport tours in amazing locales.
 If multi-sports are not your idea of vacation bliss, and you prefer to keep things low-key, possibly to visit relatives or an historic site, keep in mind some activities that your teen can look forward to or plan a side trip to an amusement or water park.

-The Name is Agent, Travel Agent
+The Name is Advisor, Travel Advisor

 The end result of any family vacation is to bring you closer to your loved ones while enjoying a fantastic travel experience.
 The key is to think of your next vacation as an adventure, for it's nearly impossible for anyone - especially your teenager - to not get excited about setting off on an adventure.